marisks/blog/src/documents/posts/2014-04-11-episerver-writing-dojo-widget.html.md

 _module.config_ is configuration file for modules used in your project and should be placed in the root of your project (for shell modules in the root folder of [shell module](http://world.episerver.com/Documentation/Items/Developers-Guide/EPiServer-Framework/75/Modules/Modules/)).
 For more information see [module.config documentation](http://world.episerver.com/Documentation/Items/Developers-Guide/EPiServer-Framework/75/Configuration/Configuring-moduleconfig/).

-Basic configuration for Dojo module is simple - you have to register assembly of the project which defines [editor descriptor](#editor_descriptor) and register dojo module path.
+Basic configuration for Dojo module is simple - you have to register assembly of the project which defines [editor descriptor](#editor_descriptor) and register path to your dojo module.
 First version of Geta Tags module.config looked like this:

     <?xml version="1.0" encoding="utf-8"?>
     <module>